-All regular programs—art education, graphic design, painting, and sculpture—lead to the Bachelor of Fine Arts (BFA) degree.
+All regular programs—art education, graphic design, painting, printmaking, and sculpture—lead to the Bachelor of Fine Arts (BFA) degree.
 For this degree the candidate must meet the following requirements:

 - Satisfactory completion of all courses in the chosen program of study as determined by the School of Visual Arts

 - Completion of a program of study equaling 132 semester credits, registering for eight semesters as a full-time student or the equivalent

 - Demonstration of proficiency satisfactory to the faculty in all technical or professional courses

 To enter into a major, students must have completed foundation requirements.